grahambird/squiz-basics/README.md

-# squiz-examples
-Code examples for Squiz Matrix
+# Squiz Matrix for complete n00bs

+A starter kit for developers (and other geeks) who are struggling to understand the mysteries of Squiz Matrix.

+[Glossary]](glossary.md)